bluesage13/Distributed-Port-Scanner/README.md

 # cse509
 ## Distributed Network and TCP Port Scanner with Web UI

-Run the below files ( in the specified order ) and then open 2.html to issue jobs
+Instructions to run the code:
+Open a new terminal to run each of the below commands and run them in the given order:

-python3 User.py
+* python3 User.py
-python3 app2.py
+* python3 app2.py
-python3 ControllingNode.py
+* python3 ControllingNode.py
-python3 ScanningNode.py
+* sudo python3 ScanningNode.py (Can run this n number of times on n terminals to spawn new scanning nodes)
+* Open 2.html file in browser to provide commands.

 Potential jobs are: